rzane/dotfiles/README.md

 ### Mise en place

 ASDF is an all-in-one version manager, and it's great.
-I have a convenience script for installing the latest Node.js, Ruby, Python, and Elixir.
+I have a convenience script for installing the latest Node.js, Ruby, and Elixir.

     $ bash scripts/stackup.sh